Bounds for standard $L$-functions

 \subsubsection{Classes}

 As in \cite[\S3.1.4]{2020arXiv201202187N}, by a \emph{class}, we mean a pair $(X,P)$, where $X$ is a set and $P$ is a boolean formula of IST that accepts an element $x \in X$ as its argument.
-We note that if $P$ is internal, then an axiom of ZFC tells us that there exists a subset of $X$, denoted $\{x \in X : P(x)\}$, that consists of precisely those elements for which $P$ is true.
+We note that if $P$ is internal, then an axiom of ZFC tells us that there exists a subset of $X$, denoted

+that consists of precisely those elements for which $P$ is true.
 On the other hand, ZFC says nothing about external formulas.
 For example, there is no subset of $\mathbb{R}$ consisting of precisely those elements $x$ for which $x = \O(1)$.
 On the other hand, it makes perfect sense to form the pair $(\mathbb{R},P)$, where $P(x)$ denotes the predicate ``$x = \O(1)$.''
 We refer to such a pair $(X,P)$ as ``the class of all $x \in X$ satisfying $P(x)$.''
 For instance, we may speak of the class of all real numbers of the form $\O(1)$.
-In the language of some axiomatizations (see, e.g., \cite[\S3]{MR469763}, \cite{MR723332} or \cite[\S3]{MR546178}), ``classes'' correspond to ``external subsets of interal sets,'' but since we will be working with classes in a purely syntactic way, it is not necessary to adopt such additional formalism.
+In the language of some axiomatizations (see, e.g., \cite[\S3]{MR469763}, \cite{MR723332} or \cite[\S3]{MR546178}), ``classes'' correspond to ``external subsets of internal sets,'' but since we will be working with classes in a purely syntactic way, it is not necessary to adopt such additional formalism.

 Classes do not appear explicitly in Part \ref{part:reduction-proof}.
 They play a significant organizing role in Parts \ref{part:constr-test-vect} and \ref{part:asympt-analys-kirill}, and a minor one in Part \ref{part:local-l2-growth}.